-A15 (13).
-Misère analysis has been revolutionized by Thane Plambeck and Aaron Siegel with their concept of the misère quotient of a game [13], though the number of unsolved problems continues to increase.
+A15.
+(13) Misère caternary and octal games.
+Misère analysis has been revolutionized by Thane Plambeck and Aaron Siegel [2008] with their concept of the misère quotient of a game, though the number of unsolved problems continues to increase.
+See Section E13 for more theoretical questions and an explanation of some of the concepts mentioned here.